hubtype/botSON/source/index.html.md

 * `payload` triggers can not be fired by user messages. *(Higher priority than text triggers.)*

 Triggers are matched with regular expressions.
-If the regexp contains named groups, those will be added as variables with the corresponding matched value.
+If the regexp contains named groups, those will be added as variables to the context with the corresponding matched value.
 When a user input is captured by a trigger, it is not consumed by the current state.

 Triggers must have valid `next_step` and `match` attributes.
 If `next_step` is `null` the bot will consume that input without any change, which is useful if you want to ignore some words.
 See [next_step](#next_step) reference for more info.